 Place the tray in the oven and bake for about 10-12 minutes.
 The joconde is ready when it browns and is stable to the touch.
 Remove from oven.
 Let it cool at room temperature.
 Once cooled, keep in the fridge for about half an hour to an hour.

 Put water in a saucepan.
 Add sugar.
 Place on high heat.
 Stir the sugar with a spatula to dissolve it.
 Once the water starts to boil, stop stirring, remove the spatula and lower the flame.
-Let the syrup simmer for another 15 minutes.
-(Careful, towards the end the syrup might overflow).
+Let the syrup simmer until the temperature reaches 115 °C / 240 °F (about 15 minutes).
+Careful, towards the end the syrup might overflow.

-While the cream is still warm, knead it just a little bit and form it into a ball.
+While the mixture is still warm, knead it just a little bit and form it into a ball.
 Cover in plastic wrap until use.

 Putting it all together!